sakaiproject/sakai/samigo/README.import_export.txt

   Note that the XML parser will make no attempt to validate the enclosed character data, and will then accept non-XHTML and even bad HTML.

-7. Workaround for fill-in-the-blank.(SAM-271)
-The workaround is to have some non-blank text in the phrasing of the question, such as THE {ends} do not {justify} the means. instead of
-   {ends} do not {justify} the means.

 --------------------------------------------------
 $Id: README.import_export.txt,v 1.3 2005/06/15 01:06:59 esmiley.stanford.edu Exp $